ftravers/rum-sample/doc/codenames.md

 This way on a single turn they have the chance of getting two of their words guessed in one turn.

+# Design

+We have a 5x5 board.
+Each cell contains one of the 25 words.

+The game will be played on one laptop shared by the three players.

+We have buttons on the bottom that say: "Player 1" "Player 2" "Everyone".

+When button "Player 1" is pressed their 6 words highlight.
+When "Everyone" is clicked neither of the players words are highlighted.